Swarwerth/rxwS/README.md

 - `skip` - skip the current music
 - `stop` - stop the queue
 - `volume` - change the bot's volume

+#### 🎞 Tickets

+You can send direct messages to the Bot.
+It will be send in the mod channel set by `config/guild.json`

 ## 🎏 Modules